-- Define Internal Data: Find agreement on which sales data, inventory turnover, lead times, etc., are relevant for forecasting future demand.
+- Define internal data: Find agreement on which sales data, inventory turnover, lead times, etc., are relevant for forecasting future demand.

-- Review and Refine: Take your demand forecast to stakeholders and have them review and analyze the work, adding any new data to see if the predictions still hold.
+- Review and refine: Take your demand forecast to stakeholders and have them review and analyze the work, adding any new data to see if the predictions still hold.
 Then, refine your data as needed.

-- Check Your Inventory: Determine the inventory levels you need to meet your demand forecast, including a bit extra as a buffer.
+- Check your inventory: Determine the inventory levels you need to meet your demand forecast, including a bit extra as a buffer.
 Identify vendors who will help you meet this demand and ensure they can deliver on your timeline.

 There are a few things you can do to make sure your demand plan is the best it can be.
 The first is to define the balance between your statistical modeling and collaborative forecasting.
 This creates accountability and leads to more continuous improvement in your company.

 When you’re not forecasting, demand sensing and shaping can be helpful.
-You shape demand to change how demand occurs, and demand sensing involves you catching data further downstream to reduce information latency.
+You shape demand to change how demand occurs, and demand sensing involves catching data further downstream to reduce information latency.
 Use these to increase your accuracy when determining the most profitable mix of what you’re selling balanced by demand.

 Finally, an important practice is measuring your forecast at the product, location and customer level.
 This facilitates continuous improvement and boosts accountability.
 The best way to measure improvement over time is while reviewing sales and operation planning.

-How ProjectManager Simplifies Demand Management
+How ProjectManager Simplifies Demand Planning

 Let Your Teams Work Their Way